Emmanuelle Guyon, the mirror of your emotions

 Coral jewelry samples

-Koralli, coral reef brooch in sterling silver and blue coral
+Koralli, coral reef brooch in silver and blue coral

 Sold